 There is a believe that succulents are easy to care for while this is kinda true you can also, sometimes cause more harm to them while trying to help them!

 While having a nursery and having to deal with succulents and cacti for a few years, I have learnt some valuable lessons along the way.
-I also must admit that I have personally been responsible for the untimely death of many beautiful succulents, this while on my quest to discover what really cause the symptoms the so desperately displayed…
+I also must admit that I have personally been responsible for the untimely death of many beautiful succulents, this while on my quest to discover what really caused the symptoms they so desperately displayed…

 I thought it best to first give a bit of an explanation of these wonderful plants and then show some illustrations by using a few photos I took around the garden.

 First thing we need to clarify is “What is a succulent?”